alicezwatson/personal-data-pollution/README.md

 # If Data is the New Oil, Let's Make a Molotov
-This project is a work in progress.<br>
-Take is with a grain of salt and a spoonful of sugar.<br>
+This project is a work in progress.
+Take it with a grain of salt and a spoonful of sugar.<br>

-Right now it is pretty much just the intro and some placeholder sections on threat modeling.
+## Notes and To Dos
+- Address the (valid) critique of statistical techniques against data poisoning's effectiveness.
+  - It's argued and counter-argued in a couple of the cited sources, but here's the quick of it: We're trying to raise the costs associated with analyzing our data, and introduce doubt as to its validity.
+The more people who pollute their data the less profit there is in selling it.
+This is covered in the Automated Fuckery section in part II.
+- Flesh out Part II: Making Noise.
+Right now there's a lot of my train of thought.
+It should contain practical advice at different expertise levels for ruining the value of your data.
+- Fix section numbering.

 # Introduction